 Carrie was angry - and worried!
 It had been a couple of months since Jim Dennison had performed the surgery, and still Brad was convinced that the miracle he had lived for thirteen years, was now over.
 Admittedly, he no longer suffered the excruciating pain that he had endured at times.
 The spinal fusion had been effective in that respect, which was, of course, the main reason for the operation in the first place!
 But Carrie was sure that her husband was deliberately refusing to put in the effort to get out of the wheelchair.

 He felt that he was self-sufficient, of course!
 His arms were strong and he could manoeuvre the wheelchair with ease wherever he wanted to go.
-The ramps in the grounds outside had been constructed years ago, not that he had ever used them since the surgery!
+The ramps in the grounds outside had been constructed years ago, not that he had ever used them since the recent surgery!
 And the mansion was equipped with all the utilities that an incapacitated person would need.
 But he wasn’t happy, or even slightly contented.

 His smiles these days were either forced or fake, even when he hugged his little daughter.
 He still kissed Carrie regularly, and held her tightly in his arms while they slept, but he had made no attempt to make more intimate love to her.
 Their long conversations, and his occasional silly jokes, had diminished.
 And his nightmares had become a regular occurrence!